-7. Curriculum
+8. Curriculum

-Our school encourages working towards a society with a common vision and sense of belonging for all communities and take our role in preparing all our young people for life in modern Britain seriously.
+The Trust encourages working towards a society with a common vision and sense of belonging for all communities and take our role in preparing all our young people for life in modern Britain seriously.
 We are committed to offering pupils a broad and balanced curriculum which aims to: